 This investment, together with the commitment of our dedicated staff, ensures we can deliver on our vision to deliver a safe, high quality and sustainable health system for all Western Australians.

-WA Health is led by Director General Dr DJ Russell-Weisz and is responsible to the Minister for Health, the Hon John Day MLA (external site) and Minister for Mental Health, the Hon Andrea Mitchell MLA (external site).
+WA Health is led by Director General Dr DJ Russell-Weisz and is responsible to the Deputy Premier, Minister for Health and Mental Health, the Hon Roger Cook MLA (external site).

 WA Health consists of the Department of Health, five Health Service Providers and Health Support Services.